-A digital transformation of supply chain processes is key in maintaining margins and service amidst these changes so that retailers can quickly analyze, optimize, and evaluate complex decisions before taking action.
+A digital transformation of supply chain processes is critical in maintaining margins and service amidst these changes so that retailers can quickly analyze, optimize, and evaluate complex decisions before taking action.
 Technologies like Artificial Intelligence (AI) and Machine Learning (ML) have had increasing success in driving profitable growth in many retail sectors.
-In most retail applications, AI and ML are running in the background and helping company operations run more smoothly and ultimately driving the company’s digital transformation.
-Examples of AI in retail settings can include ‘next-best-offer’ options for retail shoppers, or the use of external data to create accurate forecasts.
+In most retail applications, AI and ML are running in the background, helping company operations run more smoothly and ultimately driving the company’s digital transformation.
+Examples of AI in retail settings can include ‘next-best-offer’ options for retail shoppers or external data to create accurate forecasts.

 How retailers can leverage AI to build resilient supply chains

 New ML mathematical techniques enable demand sensing with pattern recognition and the ability to overcome latency issues associated with traditional time-series statistical methods.
-These new algorithms improve the accuracy of forecasts across all channels by leveraging internal drivers as well as external factors to build real-time data signals.
+These new algorithms improve the accuracy of forecasts across all channels by leveraging internal drivers and external factors to build real-time data signals.

-Retailers devote a large number of resources trying to shape demand through promotions and campaigns at both the store and online channels.
-They resort to various in-store promotions with temporary price discounts, displays, and feature inserts in local publications.
-There are also omnichannel demand shaping activities such as placement on the website, special offers like free shipping, and digital coupons which drive incremental sales.
+Retailers devote many resources to shaping demand through promotions and campaigns at both the store and online channels.
+They resort to in-store promotions with temporary price discounts, displays, and feature inserts in local publications.
+Omnichannel demand shaping activities such as placement on the website, special offers like free shipping, and digital coupons drive incremental sales.

 Responding to Demand

-This requires end-to-end visibility with a digital twin, which is a digital representation of the physical supply chain, where every asset is represented with its capacities and connections and is available to be analyzed in real time, to determine the next best action when exception conditions are detected.
+This requires end-to-end visibility with a digital twin, a digital representation of the physical supply chain.
+Every asset is represented with its capacities and connections and can be analyzed in real-time to determine the following best action when exception conditions are detected.

-With the application of AI/ML techniques on the underlying digital twin, retailers can evaluate trade-offs between demand, sourcing, transportation, flow path alternatives, inventory, and service in a holistic fashion.
+With AI/ML techniques on the underlying digital twin, retailers can evaluate trade-offs between demand, sourcing, transportation, flow path alternatives, inventory, and service in a holistic fashion.

 Leveraging Retailer Data Science Teams

-A key competitive advantage for retailers is the ability to efficiently turn their algorithms and models into production-grade deployed applications.
+A critical competitive advantage for retailers is the ability to turn their algorithms and models into production-grade deployed applications efficiently.

-This platform should contain a robust digital twin with current master data such as items, locations, capacities, suppliers and policies, as well as transactional data on sell-thru, store orders, inventory, in-transit and supplier orders.
-The platform should also support enhanced cross-functional coordination with role-based access, scenario management, workflows, and flexible reporting capabilities.
-To build a stronger demand planning and forecasting strategy, a retailer’s data science team will be a key component because the team not only understands the technology capabilities, but also understands your business goals and needs as well.
+This platform should contain a robust digital twin with current master data such as items, locations, capacities, suppliers, and policies, as well as transactional data on sell-thru, store orders, inventory, in-transit, and supplier orders.
+The platform should support enhanced cross-functional coordination with role-based access, scenario management, workflows, and flexible reporting capabilities.
+A retailer’s data science team will be crucial in building a more robust demand planning and forecasting strategy because the team understands the technology capabilities and your business goals and needs.